Nobody holding a Jelly in your area and getting a little envious when you hear how fantastic it is?

-Obviously the best way to get the feel for the relaxed vibe of Jelly is to attend one!
-It’s also an ideal opportunity to grab some time with the organiser when they’ve got their Jelly hat on rather than doing their regular day job.
-Many of your questions (‘What actually happens at a Jelly?’, ‘What is my role as organiser?’ etc) will be answered just by being there.
+Obviously, the best way to get the feel for the relaxed vibe of Jelly is to attend one!
+It’s also an ideal opportunity to grab some time with the organizer when they’ve got their Jelly hat on rather than doing their regular day job.
+Many of your questions (‘What actually happens at a Jelly?’, ‘What is my role as an organizer?’ etc) will be answered just by being there.

-But this assumes there is a Jelly within reasonable travelling distance.
+But this assumes there is a Jelly within a reasonable traveling distance.
 If not, don’t worry, this guide will set you on the path to successful Jelly.

 Where to hold Jelly

-A central, easy to find location that won’t charge for room rental
+- A central, easy to find a location that won’t charge for room rental

-A room with table space, either several small tables or a large one everyone can sit round, and chairs at a comfortable height
+- A room with table space, either several small tables or a large one everyone can sit around, and chairs at a comfortable height

-You can consider coffee shops (bear in mind they can be noisy and may get very busy at peak times), established coworking spaces, serviced offices, business centres or community halls.
+You can consider coffee shops (bear in mind they can be noisy and may get very busy at peak times), established coworking spaces, serviced offices, business centers, or community halls.

 Ascertain as best you can that the venue satisfies your requirements (ie visit the coffee shop in question to see how many power points there are and whether wi-fi is provided free to customers).
 When you’re satisfied it’s a good prospect, contact the owner/manager to introduce the idea of Jelly.